FlowFuse/website/src/blog/2023/05/flowforge-1-7-released.md

 ## Device Status Visualisation

 This upgrade simplifies device monitoring, making it even easier to manage your devices effectively.
 This new feature offers an intuitive, user-friendly method for users to keep an eye on their devices' status and evaluate the health of their team's devices overall.
+Creating an overview of your fleets health however large your fleet might be.

 <iframe width="560" height="315" src="https://youtu.be/dQw4w9WgXcQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>